ijmad/dockspect/README.md

 # dockspect
 A canned SSH server that can be deployed in to docker as a container.
-Useful for various things...
+Useful for various things, like port forwarding or exploring Docker's DNS.

 ## Steps